expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 ### `Cellular.mobileNetworkCode`

 The mobile network code (MNC) for the user’s cellular service provider.
 On Android, this value is only available when SIM state is [`SIM_STATE_READY`](https://developer.android.com/reference/android/telephony/TelephonyManager.html#SIM_STATE_READY).
 Otherwise, this returns `null`.
+On iOS, the value may be `null` on hardware prior to iPhone 4S when in airplane mode.
+Further, the value for this property is `null` if any of the following apply:
+* There is no SIM card in the device.
+* The device is outside of cellular service range.

 #### Examples